 Understanding health and wellness and its impact on our communities in which we live and serve has never been more important.
 It is critical for the next generation of health care practitioners, clinicians, policymakers and advocates to possess a deep understanding of and appreciation for the importance of wellness, health promotion and disease prevention across the lifespan for all populations.
 Through an interdisciplinary approach, this cluster will provide students with a better understanding of health safety, disease risk reduction and prevention, community health, the importance of health professions professionals working as a team, and health-focused expository writing at both the college and professional levels.

 Please note: This cluster is ideal for students majoring in Community Health, Exercise Physiology (Exercise Science and Allied Health concentration), and School of Health Sciences undecided majors.
-The Pre-Health Professions (PreP) living-learning community is a good option if you are interested in this cluster.
+WSC 1 (or its equivalent) is required of all students.
+Students who receive transfer credit for WSC 1 can register for one of the clusters without the WSC 1 component.
+The Pre-Health Professions (PreP) living-learning community is a good option if you are interested in these clusters.
 Visit hofstra.edu/livelearn for information.

-HPR 129, sec.
-F18: Contemporary and Historical Perspectives on Healthcare Reform (3 s.h.)
+EXPH 010, sec.
+F14: Contemporary and Historical Perspectives on Healthcare Reform (3 s.h.)

 and